cfdyang521/cfdyang521.github.io/_publications/2016 - researchworks.md

 3. Junxiang Yang, Seungyoon Kang, Soobin Kwak, Junseok Kim*,  The Allen–Cahn equation with a space-dependent mobility and a source term for general motion by mean curvature, Journal of Computational Science, Vol. 77, 102252, 2024.
 IF: 3.3 Q2

+4. Junxiang Yang, Yibao Li, Junseok Kim*, A structure-preserving projection method with formal second-order accuracy for the incompressible Navier-Stokes equations, Communications in Nonlinear Science and Numerical Simulation, in press, 2024.
+IF: 3.9 Q1